Luxembourg women's national football team

 The Luxembourg women's national football team represents Luxembourg in international women's football.

 Luxembourg women's national football team was founded in 2003, and played its first international game in 2006.
-They have been managed by Dan Santos since 2020.

 History

 The beginning

 Luxembourg made their debut in the qualifying for the European Championships in 2009.
 Luxembourg were drawn in a group with Slovakia, Lithuania and Malta.
 Luxembourg finished in second place in the group.
 Luxembourg failed to qualify for the World Cup in Germany.

 Stadium

 The women's team have used various stadiums across Luxembourg as their 'home stadium'.
-They have only used the national stadium on two occasions - against England and Austria, both part of the 2023 World Cup qualifiers.
+They have only used the national stadium on two occasions: against England and Austria, both part of the 2023 World Cup qualifiers.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.